Gamma Sigma Alpha

 Gamma Sigma Alpha National Academic Greek Honor Society (GSA) is the premier organization committed to the academic success of our members and alignment with the academic missions of our host institutions.
 Students are eligible for membership based on grade point average and membership in a Greek fraternity or sorority.
-The Society strives to uphold the high ideals of scholastic achievement and therefore, only students with a cumulative grade point average of 3.5 or above (on a 4.0 scale) at the start of their junior year or a grade point average of 3.5 or higher in any semester during their junior or senior year are eligible.
-Gamma Sigma Alpha is headquartered in Colorado, with over 215 chapters across the country and in Canada.
-Yes–your campus should be the next to have a GSA chapter!
+The Society strives to uphold the high ideals of scholastic achievement and, therefore, only students with a minimum of 39 completed credit hours with a cumulative grade point average of 3.5 or above (on a 4.0 scale) or students with a 3.5 GPA in any semester during their junior or senior year are eligible to apply for membership in Gamma Sigma Alpha.
+Gamma Sigma Alpha is headquartered in Colorado, with over 235 chapters across the country and in Canada.

 - Gamma Sigma Alpha exists to recognize and advance academic excellence as a core value of fraternities and sororities.

 - Gamma Sigma Alpha will continue to be the premier honor society to showcase and recognize the diverse academic and intellectual accomplishments of members of the fraternal movement.